nihalkumar000/hlf-deployment-prod/README.md

 ## 4. Install chaincode

-NOw we need to install chaincode which resides on `chaincode` directory on all peers.
-WE are using cli container to install the chaincode.
-We need to define cli container connecting peer to install the chaincode on each peer.
-COnnecting peers defines with `CORE_PEER_ADDRESS` env varirable on cli container
+Now we need to install chaincode which resides on `chaincode` directory on all peers.
+We are using cli container to install the chaincode.
+We need to define cli container's connecting peer in here.
+Connecting peers defines with `CORE_PEER_ADDRESS` env varirable on cli container.

 ```
 - CORE_PEER_ADDRESS=peer1.org1.example.com:7051